diannejardinez/Olympic_Data_machine_learning/README.md

 - Git clone this Repo
 - Log into pdAdmin and create a database
-- Go into Flask API
+- Go into Flask API directory
 - Use `PostgreSQL_schema.sql` inside the directory titled database for creating the schema for the newly created database
 - Use `olympics_data.csv` inside the directory titled database to import in the pdAdmin 4 database
 - Update `config_database.py` with own pgAdmin 4 password and database name